Bartekpelzak/tomek-updater/README.md

 # tomek-updater
 A C# app that automatically updates a game without user interaction.
+Designed to look like the Steam / FiveM updaters (and kinda work in the same way)

 # Requirements
 Software / Build Tools